Aptionix/Big_Issue/README.md

 For the data: I have included Gini coefficient, share of income/wealth of the top 1%, top 10%, bottom 50%, and middle 40% for each of them.

 —— Haoxuan

+## 19 Nov

+For Question 2 plots, I changed the starting point of x axis (Year) to be 1950, so that it leaves more room for the data after 1980 which is more frequently recorded.
+Add I added a correlation table at the end compare the correlation between Gini coefficient and the other indicators, and it shows a strong correlation.
+So maybe we can omit the last two plots for all the indicators?

+—— Haoxuan